BanceDev/frostty/README.md

 ## About

 Frostty is a modern terminal emulator for the terminal power user.
-It comes with simple defaults that can be expanded upon via extensive configuration, it is very lightweight and performant.
-Being built using Rust with the Iced GUI framework and the alacritty_terminal library for handling core emulation.
+It is focused on prividing a highly customizable, smooth experience that comes with simple defaults but many opt-in features.
+Being built using Rust with the Iced GUI framework.

 ## Features